 “I think [it’s a studio guitar for now],” he ponders.
 “Maybe one day I’ll bring it out for something - but we’ll see.”

-For more from Matt Bellamy, including his thoughts on the future of guitar and how Manson will stay at the forefront of its evolution, look out for our full-length interview next week.
+For more from Matt Bellamy, including his thoughts on the future of guitar and how Manson will stay at the forefront of its evolution, read our full, in-depth interview.